In life and death and life beyond death, God is with us, we are not alone, we are God’s people now and evermore.

 Cost Associated with Interment in a Columbarium Niche

 A niche is the name used to describe the place in a columbarium, where the urn containing the cremated remains of a loved one is properly secured.
 All niches in the CUMC columbarium are double niches suitable for holding to urns.
-The cost of a niche, two urns, and perpetual care is $3000.
-Engraving of the urn cap and niche cap are not included in this cost.
-(The costs associated with cremation, services by a funeral home, or arrangements other than those mentioned above are not included)
+The cost of a niche, two urns, and perpetual care is $3000*.
+(The costs associated with cremation, services by a funeral home, or arrangements other than those mentioned above are not included).

 Benefits of a Columbarium